lbryio/lbry-sdk/docs/cli.md

         'height' : (int) height of claim takeover 'claim_id': (str) claim ID of claim
         'supports': (list) list of supports associated with claim }

+    if claim cannot be resolved, dictionary as below will be returned

+    {
+        'error': (str) reason for error
+    }
 ```